Constraints on the phase transition and nuclear symmetry parameters from PSR $\mathrm{J}0740+6620$ and multimessenger data of other neutron stars: Introduction

 \section{Introduction}

-The unknown equation of state (EoS) of dense matter can be constrained from the observations of neutron stars (NSs) that serve as unique astrophysical laboratory for learning the behavior of matter under extreme physical conditions.
-Steady progress on constraining EoS with the observed maximum mass and traditional mass-radius ($M-R$) measurements of NSs has been made and breakthrough was achieved especially for recent years, owing to not only the tidal deformability measurements from the remarkable observations of the binary NS (BNS) merger event GW170817 by advanced LIGO and Virgo detectors \citep{2017PhRvL.119p1101A}, but also the first simultaneous precise $M-R$ measurement of the isolated NS {PSR J0030+0451} by {\it NICER} \citep{ 2019ApJ...887L..24M, 2019ApJ...887L..21R}.
-The gravitational wave (GW) imprints from tidal effect provide us a totally new avenue to probe the internal structure of NS, while the $M-R$ measured with the novel pulse profile modeling method is reasonably more reliable than traditional spectroscopic measurements.
-Benefiting from these two observations, the joint analyses of them have set stringent constraints on the EoS \citep{2019ApJ...885...39J, 2020ApJ...892...55J, 2020PhRvD.101l3007L, 2020ApJ...888...12M, 2020ApJ...893L..21R, 2021arXiv210305408H}.
+The unknown equation of state (EOS) of dense matter can be constrained from the observations of neutron stars (NSs) that serve as unique astrophysical laboratory for learning the behavior of matter under extreme physical conditions.
+Steady progress on constraining EOS with the observed maximum mass and traditional mass-radius ($M$-$vs$-$R$) measurements of NSs has been made, and breakthrough was achieved especially for recent years, owing to not only the tidal deformability measurements from the remarkable observations of the binary NS (BNS) merger event GW170817 by advanced LIGO and Virgo detectors \citep{2017PhRvL.119p1101A}, but also the first simultaneous precise mass-radius measurement of the isolated NS {PSR J0030+0451} by Neutron Star Interior Composition Explorer (NICER) \citep{ 2019ApJ...887L..24M, 2019ApJ...887L..21R}.
+The gravitational wave (GW) imprints from tidal effect provide us a totally new avenue to probe the internal structure of NS, while the mass and radius measured with the novel pulse profile modeling method are reasonably more reliable than traditional spectroscopic measurements.
+Benefiting from these two observations, the joint analyses of them have set stringent constraints on the EOS \citep{2019ApJ...885...39J, 2020ApJ...892...55J, 2020PhRvD.101l3007L, 2020ApJ...888...12M, 2020ApJ...893L..21R, 2021arXiv210305408H}.

-On the other hand, nuclear experiments/theories also place tight constraints on the relatively low density part of EoS (especially for the symmetry energy and its density dependence), which consistently give an intersection in the space of symmetry energy parameters $S_v-L$ (see, e.g., Fig.~2 in Ref.~\citep{2020PhRvL.125t2702D}).
+On the other hand, nuclear experiments and theories also place tight constraints on the relatively low density part of EOS (especially for the symmetry energy and its density dependence), which consistently give an intersection in the space of symmetry energy parameters (see, e.g., Fig.~2 in Ref.~\citep{2020PhRvL.125t2702D}).
 Recently, the PREX-II experiment updated its result for the neutron-skin thickness of ${}^{208}$Pb, $R_{\rm skin}^{208}=0.283\!\pm\!0.071\,{\rm fm}$ \citep{2021PhRvL.126q2502A}.
-Using the well established relation between the thickness $R_{\rm skin}^{208}$ and slope parameter $L$ (see, e.g., Ref.~\citep{2001PhRvC..64b7302T,2014EPJA...50...27V,2016PhRvC..93e1303R}), this measurement, however, indicates a rather high $L$ value \citep{2021PhRvL.126q2503R}, incompatible with other determinations, and thus challenges our understanding of nuclear matter.
+Using the well-established relation between the thickness $R_{\rm skin}^{208}$ and slope parameter $L$ (see, e.g., Ref.~\citep{2001PhRvC..64b7302T,2014EPJA...50...27V,2016PhRvC..93e1303R}), this measurement, however, indicates a rather high $L$ value \citep{2021PhRvL.126q2503R}, incompatible with other determinations and thus, challenges our understanding of nuclear matter.